wasp-lang/wasp/web/docs/data-model/operations/queries.md

 The generated types are generic and accept two optional type arguments: `Input` and `Output`.

-1. `Input` - The argument (i.e., payload) received by the Query function.
+1. `Input` - The argument (the payload) received by the Query function.
 2. `Output` - The Query function's return type.

 Use these type arguments to type the Query's inputs and outputs.